 There are modules to do just about anything and new ones are added regularly.
 Still, the overall quantity of modules is lacking when compared to WordPress.

-Availability of help and support options is very important for beginner users.
-There will surely be some hurdles when you are trying a new software.
+The availability of help and support options is very important for beginner users.
+There will surely be some hurdles when you are trying new software.
 That’s ok as long as you can get help.

 WordPress has a strong community of users.
-You can find WordPress help on official support forums, docs, handbooks, codex, Slack channels, Stack Exchange, and almost every forum on the internet about web design and development.
+You can find WordPress help on official support forums, docs, handbooks, codex, Slack channels, Stack Exchange, WPBeginner Engage facebook group, and almost every forum on the internet about web design and development.

 There are sites like WPBeginner, containing hundreds of tutorials, video tutorials, and articles catering to beginner level WordPress users.
 There are many ways to ask for free WordPress support and get it.

 Joomla, just like WordPress has a large and very helpful community.
-There is an extensive documentation on the Joomla website which is a valuable resource for beginners.
-For more interactive support, users can join forums, mailing lists, IRC chatrooms, etc.
+There is extensive documentation on the Joomla website which is a valuable resource for beginners.
+For more interactive support, users can join forums, mailing lists, user groups, etc.

 Apart from community support, there are third party resources, paid training, and development agencies that can be helpful.